ElonMusk2002/DALL-E-2.0/README.md

-#DALL-E 2.0
+# DALL-E 2.0

 This project allows users to search for images and download them, share with the community, and generate their own images.

-## Table of Contents
-Installation
-Usage
-Contributing
-License
 ## Installation
 To install this project, follow these steps:

-Clone the repository
+* Clone the repository
-Install dependencies
+* Install dependencies
-Run the application
+* Run the application
-##Usage
+## Usage
-#To use this project, follow these steps:
+# To use this project, follow these steps:

-Open the application
+* Open the application
-Search for an image
+* Search for an image
-Download or share the image
+* Download or share the image
-Generate your own images
+* Generate your own images
-Contributing
-To contribute to this project, follow these steps:

 ## Fork this repository
 Create a branch (git checkout -b feature/feature-name)